netket/netket/docs/docs/drivers.rst

 In Netket there are two drivers, even though you can define your own; those are:

-1. :class:`~netket.drivers.VMC`, to find the ground state of an Hamiltonian
+1. :class:`~netket.driver.VMC`, to find the ground state of an Hamiltonian

-2. :class:`~netket.drivers.SteadyState`, to find the steady-state of a liouvillian
+2. :class:`~netket.driver.SteadyState`, to find the steady-state of a liouvillian

 A driver, will run your optimisation loop, computing the loss function and the gradient,